Kat404/SAPITS/README.md

 - Sharing best practices.
 - Joining discussions about the methodology, privacy, security, and related topics.

-...we welcome your participation!
+We welcome your participation!
 The only requirement is strict adherence to the established methodology to ensure consistency and trust in the SAPITS name worldwide.

 💬 **Join our SimpleX Official Group**